L.A. Noire: Development

 Unlike other games by Rockstar, which run on the Rockstar Advanced Game Engine, L.A.
 Noire uses a proprietary engine from Team Bondi.
 McNamara led the founding of Depth Analysis, a sister company to Team Bondi that developed the motion capture technology MotionScan, which records actors at 1,000 frames per second with 32 surrounding cameras to capture facial expressions from every angle, resulting in a realistic recreation of a human face.
 The technology is central to the interrogation mechanic as players are required to use reactions to judge whether the interviewee is lying.
 Its precise requirements demanded extensive preparation, including hairstyling for performers.
 Rockstar was doubtful about the process and the team considered using the same technique as other Rockstar games like Red Dead Redemption (2010) as a fallback.
 The game uses Havok as its physics engine.
 Eleven cases across two desks—Bunko and Burglary—were cut as the team suspected they would not fit on one Blu-ray for PlayStation 3; the Xbox 360 version utilised three discs, though it originally used up to six prior to compression.
 A version of Grand Theft Autos wanted system—wherein the player would evade and attack other police officers—was removed as it felt out of character for Phelps.

 McNamara had been interested in 1940s Los Angeles for some time—while working on The Getaway, he had a screensaver of the first freeway being built in Los Angeles—and felt the improvement in lighting systems from the PlayStation 2 to PlayStation 3 allowed the possibility to explore the film noir genre.
 He began with writing a 4–5-page outline before reading stories from the Los Angeles Public Library to use as inspiration.
 The team spent the first year-and-a-half of development researching Los Angeles by using newspapers and magazines, organising research trips, and capturing photographs; a total of 180,000 photographs were available as resources throughout development, and over 1,000 newspapers were used for research.
 The open world of 1947 Los Angeles was modelled using aerial photographs taken by photographer Robert Spence, which helped to create traffic patterns and public transport routes, as well as the location and condition of buildings.
-Jay Leno's collection of vintage vehicles were photographed for reference.
+Jay Leno's collection of vintage vehicles was photographed for reference.

 The game features the motion capture technology MotionScan, which records actors with 32 surrounding cameras to capture facial expressions from every angle, resulting in a realistic recreation of the human face.